helloanh/CodeHerAMP/code-practice/EDD/instructions.md

 2. Add `#development=1` to the end of the URL.

-3. Open Chrome Dev Tools
+3. Open Chrome Dev Tools.

+4. Make the AMP errors go away.